mariebuysse/Spiroplasma-human-infections_ms/README.md

 The phylogenetic tree was visualized and modified using `figtree` (https://github.com/rambaut/figtree/).

 ### 2.1.2.
 Based on single gene (16S rDNA gene)
 Single-gene phylogenies were produced using the 16S rDNA gene sequences.
 This gene was used to describe *Spiroplasma* strains associated with previously reported cases of ocular infection.
-As different fragment lengths of the 16S rDNA gene were sequenced in those studies, several phylogenies will be produced here to include the diversity of these *Spiroplasma* strains.
+As different fragment lengths of the 16S rDNA gene were sequenced in those studies, several phylogenies will be produced to include the diversity of *Spiroplasma* strains.
 Sequences from other *Spiroplasma* representatives were retrieved from GenBank (National Center for Biotechnology Information), while sequences from published genomes were obtained using a local `BLAST` (https://www.ncbi.nlm.nih.gov/books/NBK279690/, Basic local alignment search tool, Altschul SF, Gish W, Miller W, Myers EW, and Lipman DJ, Journal of Molecular Biology, 1990, doi: 10.1016/S0022-2836(05)80360-2) and the following command lines:
 ```
 command line
 ```